sumagoder/Next-Generation-Financial-Threat-Detection-System/README.md

-Here's your GitHub README description — just copy and paste:

----

 # 🏦 Financial Threat Detection System

 A machine learning-powered web application that detects fraudulent financial transactions in real time.
 Built using Python, Scikit-learn, and Streamlit, this system analyzes transaction patterns and classifies them as **legitimate ✅** or **fraudulent 🚨** with a fraud probability score.